GWE Pick: Buy 1, Get 1 Free Seeds

 These outdoor cannabis buds are ready to harvest.
 Sometimes outdoor buds look a little different than indoor ones.
 For instance, they’re often leafier (though not always).

-There’s still a few white hairs left, but they’re a very small percentage of the total number of hairs.
+There’s still a few white hairs left on this next bud, but they’re a very small percentage of the total number of hairs.
 This purple bud is in the harvest window and can be harvested now if necessary.

 3 Signs It May Be Time to Harvest Immediately

-These cannabis plants are getting close, but still have a lot of white hairs left.
+These cannabis plants are getting close to the optimal harvest time, but still have a lot of white hairs left.
 However, a huge rainstorm is predicted in a few days, and then it’s going to be cold.
 Best to harvest now, because you don’t want to lose your harvest to bud rot!

 What’s the matter with a little bad weather?
-The biggest issue is it can trigger bud rot, which can decimate and entire outdoor harvest almost overnight.
+The biggest issue is wet and cold weather can trigger bud rot, which can decimate an entire outdoor harvest almost overnight.
 What do outdoor cannabis growers need to know about bud rot?

 Bud Rot